Assortment Optimization under the Decision Forest Model: Proofs

 With these two lemmas in hand, we now return to the proof of Theorem~\ref{proof:SplitMIO_benders_dual_greedy_BFS} (b).
 Observe now that by using Lemmas~\ref{lemma:alpha_beta_below_e_is_irrelevant} and \ref{lemma:alpha_beta_at_C_is_irrelevant} and using equations~\eqref{eq:SplitMIO_dual_BFS_alpha_simple} and \eqref{eq:SplitMIO_dual_BFS_beta_simple}, the system of equations~\eqref{eq:SplitMIO_dual_BFS_r_A}-\eqref{eq:SplitMIO_dual_BFS_beta} is equivalent to

-We now observe that the solution implied by this system of equations is exactly the solution produced by Algorithm~\ref{algorithm:SplitMIO_dual_greedy}.
-We thus establish that $(\alphab_t, \betab_t, \gamma_t)$ is a basic feasible solution of problem~\eqref{prob:SplitMIO_sub_dual}, and thus an extreme point. \Halmos
+Thus the solution implied by this system of equations is exactly the solution produced by Algorithm~\ref{algorithm:SplitMIO_dual_greedy}, establishing that $(\alphab_t, \betab_t, \gamma_t)$ is a basic feasible solution of problem~\eqref{prob:SplitMIO_sub_dual}, and thus an extreme point. \Halmos